triciadang/USAFA-CompSci364-Spring2019-introductions/README.rst

 well as privacy protection.
 My sister is a web designer, and I would love to be able to look over her shoulder after this course and know what she is doing.
-I am interested in privacy protection because as a potential future cyber officer, cyber defense is a vital topic that I need to learn everything that I can.
-Topics I'd prefer to avoid is ER Modeling because I still remember not liking all the diagrams we did in Software Engineering.
+I am interested in privacy protection because as a potential future cyber officer, cyber defense is a vital topic that will be relevant to my future career.
+Topics I'd prefer to avoid is ER Modeling because I still remember not enjoying drawing the diagrams in Software Engineering.